Online events accessibility guide

 5. Present content for different needs

 Live captioning can help so many attendees.
 If your event runs on a tight budget, there are automatic solutions available, but these are not ideal as they can be inaccurate.
 Using a professional captioning service is better, but more expensive.
 If you cannot do either of these, upload a video of the session with captions as soon as possible after the event.
+For more on captioning in general, visit The Complete Guide to Captioned Videos by Meryl Evans.

 Sign language interpretation is also typically expensive for event organisers, since your only option is to hire a translator.